-Following her clerkship in the Chancery Division, General Equity, Bergen County, Sara became associated with a Hudson County law firm before joining her father's firm, Robert T. Corcoran, P.C.
-PC in 2008.
+Following her clerkship in the Chancery Division, General Equity, Bergen County, Sara became associated with a Hudson County law firm before joining her father's firm, Robert T. Corcoran, P.C. in 2008.
 In 2021, Sara created the Corcoran Family Law Group, which name honors both the family affair that was her father's firm, and this Firm's absolute commitment to legal issues facing families in New Jersey.
 She is a member of the Bergen County Bar Association and the New Jersey State Bar Association and serves as a volunteer attorney for the Animal Legal Defense Fund.

 Sara has earned the highest possible Martindale-Hubbell® Peer/Judicial Review AV® Preeminent Rating, and has been rated a Client Champion, a clear and true testament to her leadership and aptitude in the field of family law.

 - 2005 - United States District Court, District of New Jersey